TeYuanLiu/teyuanliu.github.io/content/blog/etcd.md

     -   Write Ahead Log (WAL)
         -   Previous entry (index + term number + key-value pair)
         -   Next entry (index + term number + key-value pair)

+#### Leader election

+A leader can be generated via the leader election process:
+1. States
+    1. Every node starts with the follower state and the term number of 0, and has its own election timer.
+    1. If the node hasn't received an `AppendEntries` message from a leader and the election timer expires, it assumes the leader is down and transitions itself from a follower into a candidate.
+It increments its current term number by 1 and resets the election timer.
+1. Voting
+    1. The candidate votes for itself for the current term number (each node has one vote for a given term number), and sends out the `RequestVote` message to others to ask for their votes.
+    1. From the perspective of a `RequestVote` receiver, it performs the following operations after receiving the message:
+        1. The receiver checks if the requesting candidate's term number is greater than or equal to the receiver's current term number.
+If the requesting candidate's term number is higher, the receiver updates its term number and steps down to become a follower.
+        1. The receiver checks if it has not yet voted in its current term.
+        1. The receivers checks that whether the requesting candidate's WAL is at least as up-to-date as the receiver's WAL by comparing the last log index and term number.
+        1. If all three checks pass, the receiver grants the vote and resets its election timer.
+Otherwise, it rejects the `RequestVote` with its current term number.
+1. Winning
+    1. If a candidate receives votes from a majority of the nodes, it becomes the new leader.
+If two candidates get the same votes, neither of them satisfies the majority vote rule so no leader is elected.
+Every node watches its election timer and starts another round of leader election after the timer expires (the timer is randomized to avoid indefinite staleness).
+1. Heartbeat
+    1. The new leader starts sending out its heartbeat constantly.

+##### Disconnection and reconnection

+If a follower disconnects from the cluster and no longer receives the leader heartbeat, it transitions to a candidate, incrementing its term number, and resets the election timer.
+Because it is isolated from the others, it cannot get enough votes to become a leader.
+The election timer eventually expires and it restarts the leader election process.
+This election failure loop can make this isolated node having a large term number.

+When the node reconnects to the cluster, if its term number is larger than the cluster leader's, it rejects the `AppendEntries` from the leader with its own term number, forcing the leader to update its own term number and reverts to the follower state.

+The cluster becomes leaderless and waits for a node to start its leader election.

 #### Write request